Electoral registration FAQs

 I’ve moved house and need to update the Electoral Register

-If you have moved house you will need to provide a new application to register to vote for that address.
+If you have moved house you will need to submit a new application to register to vote for that address.
 This can be done online via Gov.uk.